-On a continent dotted with picturesque towns and spectacular landscapes, why would anyone choose to fly unless they are in a hurry?
-No matter which direction you cross Europe, watching the world go by from a window in a train, bus or car is a great experience no traveler should miss.
-In this article I am providing information about traveling on the ground in Europe, based on my experience growing up in Europe and returning every couple of years to visit family and explore new destinations.
+On a continent dotted with picturesque medieval and renaissance towns amid spectacular landscapes, why would anyone choose to fly unless they are in a hurry?
+(Well, yes, cheap airfare in Europe is now common, but that is another discussion.)
+No matter the direction you cross Europe, watching the ancient world and landscapes fly by from your window seat in a train, bus, or car is a visual experience that no traveler should miss.
+We will provide here useful information about traveling on the ground in Europe based upon experience growing up and traveling in Europe, then returning as much as possible.

 Traveling by Train

-Traveling by train is the most comfortable and pleasant way to explore Europe.
-People of all ages and economic backgrounds travel by train, and it can be fun sharing a conversation, meal or refreshment with other passengers during a train ride, while watching the scenery pass by.
-In addition, trains usually take you straight to the city center, which is where most travelers prefer to stay.
-When planning your train itinerary, keep in mind that many international airlines fly to several destinations in Europe and may have code sharing agreements with European airlines, allowing you to arrive in one country and fly out from another without additional cost.
+Traveling by train is one of the most comfortable and pleasant ways to explore Europe.
+People of all ages and economic backgrounds travel by train, and it can be fun sharing a conversation, meal, or drink with other passengers during the ride, watching the scenery pass by on the many smooth, modern, and often high-speed trains.
+In addition, trains usually take you straight to a city center, which is where most travelers prefer to stay.
+When planning your train itinerary, keep in mind that many international airlines fly to several destinations in Europe and may have sharing agreements with European airlines, allowing you to arrive in one country and fly out from another without additional cost.
 This can eliminate a train ride back to your arrival city, and you will be able to plan a one-way train itinerary, saving you both time and money.

-There are many different rail passes available for Europe, and you should research your options before purchasing a rail pass.
-You can get a Eurail pass for all 18 participating Eurail countries, a rail pass for just one country, or a multi-country rail pass, allowing you to travel in several different countries at an affordable price.
-You can also choose how many days you want to travel by train, and if the travel days are consecutive or flexible.
-If you are under the age of 26, you can get a discounted Eurail Youth Pass, and you can also buy regular train tickets at a discount.
+There are many different rail pass packages available for Europe, and you should carefully research your options before purchasing your ticket.
+You can get a Eurail pass for all 31 participating countries, a multi-country rail pass, or a discounted ticket for train travel in one country.
+You can also choose how many days you want to travel by train, and if the travel days are consecutive or allow flexibility.
+If you are under the age of 26, you can get a discounted Eurail Youth Pass, and you can also buy regular train tickets cheaper.

 To save money you might also want to consider the option of taking a night train, especially for long-distance travel.
-You won’t be able to enjoy the scenery, but you save the cost of accommodation.
-The supplement for a sleeper car, where you share a compartment of bunk beds with other travelers, generally costs much less than a hotel room, and by traveling at night you also gain an extra travel day to explore your destination.
+You won’t be able to enjoy the scenery as much, but you save the cost of accommodation.
+The supplement for a sleeper car, where you share a compartment of bunk beds with other travelers, generally costs much less than a hotel room, and traveling at night you also gain an extra travel day to explore your destination.